Celebrating Eleven Years Online...!

 Maneuvering

-A CP arrangement will not require a reversing gear--only a reduction gear.
+A CP arrangement does not require a reversing gear--only a reduction gear.
 Instead of changing the direction of rotation, the blades articulate clear around until they are chewing on the water in the other direction.
 There is no gnashing of gears, only a smooth transition from ahead to astern thrust, with any choice of the amount of thrust desired, from dead slow to full ahead or astern.
-It is possible to use a higher engine rpm and shallow pitch, for example to hold station while applying full power to the hydraulics (anchor windlass, etc.)
+It is also possible to use a higher engine rpm and shallow pitch, for example to hold station while applying full power to the hydraulics (anchor windlass, etc.).

 What About Damage...?